Sign up today to receive a free consultation! I will be happy to contact you by phone or email, whichever is more convenient for you.

 Chapter 7 Attorney Fees

 Let’s first talk about the attorney fees for a chapter 7.
-In Utah, I have seen attorney fees for a 7 range from as low as $600 to as high as $2200, with the most common fees right around the $900-$1100 zone.
+In Utah, I have seen attorney fees for a 7 range from as low as $750 to as high as $3,000.
 Remember, these fees are on top of the court filing fee, so when you call around and ask lawyers how much they charge for a chapter 7 bankruptcy, make sure you understand whether the quote you are getting includes the filing fee.
-Most lawyers I know, including myself, include the court filing fee when they tell potential clients how much the bankruptcy is going to cost.
+I charge $2,650 as the attorney fee for most of my chapter 7 cases if you pay for the whole case up front, so the total cost would be $2,988 and that includes my attorney fee as well as the court filing fee.
+I also offer a payment plan for chapter 7 if your household net income is at least $2,500 per month.
+With the payment plan you just pay $350 up front and that will get your case filed so you are in the protection of bankruptcy, then you make 12 monthly payments of $228.16 per month after the case is filed.

 Chapter 13 Attorney Fees